nymtech/dev-portal/src/tutorials/simple-service-provider.md

         2023-01-30T09:28:54.077Z INFO  nym_client::client                                                        > The address of this client is: 5hjx1NGdGfd4rGDPfB2r8E85dEVZ6vgy135fP3nMuWWM.LwnvsnVzwUCMxxLM8e6HZ395pSPc9NDdmCXtHHVMfCG@5Ao1J38frnU9Rx5YVeF5BWExcnDTcW8etNe9W2sRASXD
     </details>

-    The Websocket Client for our Typescript Script is now up and running, and we can refresh the browser application to see the changes.
+    The __nym-client__ for our Typescript Script is now up and running, and we can refresh the browser application to see the changes.
 In the 'Activity Log' of the UI, there's a successful response from our websocket, thus we're able to see the same address from our terminal.
 If we were to terminate our `nym-client`, we can an error on the browser UI stating a missing websocket connection.
 This is a good sign of error handling.

     We can now rerun the same `nym-client`.